HarleyCoops/MCP/README.md

 # FireCrawl MCP Server Setup Guide

+## About Model Control Protocol (MCP)
+MCP (Model Control Protocol) is an open standard for integrating AI models with external data and tools.
+It enables:
+- Seamless integration between AI models and external tools
+- Standardized communication protocols
+- Enhanced AI capabilities through tool access
+- Project-wide availability of configured tools

+For more details, visit the [Claude MCP Documentation](https://www.claudemcp.com/docs/introduction).

 ## Issue Resolution
 We encountered and fixed the following issues with the FireCrawl MCP server: